WasabiRaptor/Starbecue/features.md

 ### Digestion Drops
 Objects which get dropped when players/NPCs are digested, requires a setting enabled on both the pred and the prey per digest type to drop.
 Some of these may apply the colors of the digested prey if they were of a compatible species.
 - Remains: Acid Digest
-- Condom: Cum Digest, Femcum Digest (needs something better for fem probably)
+- Condom: Cum Digest, Femcum Digest (needs something better for fem in future probably)
 - Milk Carton: Milk Digest

 # Support Us!